rodrigotoledo/grok-commit/README.md

 # Grok-Commit: AI-Powered Git Commit Messages Using Grok API

-This is a simple Ruby CLI tool that generates concise Git commit messages using the xAI Grok API (e.g., Grok-3 model).
+This is a simple Bash tool that generates concise Git commit messages using the xAI Grok API (e.g., Grok-3 model).
 It analyzes your staged changes (git diff --cached), sends them to the API, generates a message in Conventional Commits format (e.g., "feat: adds new feature"), and automatically commits them.
 Features

 Automatic commit message generation in English.